gbear605/Endoplanet-Transit/README.md

     If `show_graph` is True, it graphs the low passed data

+    If `show_light_curve` is True, it graphs the light curve

     Returns the planet and wavelength data with a low pass filter applied

+    Source for this is [How to create a simple low pass filter](https://tomroelandts.com/articles/how-to-create-a-simple-low-pass-filter)

+- `getLowSquashedData(planet, wavelength, data_limit=0.0001, show_graph=True, show_light_curve=False, show_pre_change_frequency_graph=False, show_post_change_frequency_graph=False)`

+    `planet` is the planet transit to use

+    `wavelength` is the wavelength to use

+    `data_limit` is the frequency value above which all frequency data is squashed

+    If `show_graph` is True, it graphs the processed data

+    If `show_light_curve` is True, it graphs the light curve that produced the frequency data

+    If `show_pre_change_frequency_graph` is True, it graphs the unsquashed frequency data

+    If `show_post_change_frequency_graph` is True, it graphs the squashed frequency data

+    Returns the planet and wavelength data with the high frequency data squashed